Romania: Displaced because of war

 Immediate and sustainable aid

 Those people who flee from Ukraine to Romania are caught and supported through cooperation with our partner organisations LOGS in Timisoara and Migrant Integration Center in Braşov.
-As the war continues, Solidar Suisse is also focusing its work with partner organisations on long-term support and the creation of new prospects for those who have fled to Romania.
+Solidar Suisse was focusing its work with partner organisations on long-term support and the creation of new prospects for those who have fled to Romania.

 Solidar Suisse’s many years of experience in Romania enabled us to quickly support the refugees from Ukraine with local partner organisations – LOGS in the city of Timisoara and the Migrant Integration Center in Braşov.
 The two partner organisations have been providing care for the refugees from day 1 of the war with immense support from volunteers.
 Even before the outbreak of the war, LOGS as well as the Integration Centre supported migrants from other countries, for example by facilitating their integration through language courses or intercultural events.